Contact us

 Dispose of Medicine Properly

-When you no longer need a medication, be sure to dispose of it properly.
+When you no longer need medication, be sure to dispose of it properly.
 This includes both prescription and over-the-counter drugs.

 Do not flush medicines down the toilet or pour them down the drain.
 Instead, take them to a drug take-back program or hazardous waste disposal site.